kjepo/ludvig/README.md

 template="1200x800", bg=lightblue
 text="Hello {$firstname}"
 ```
-when this is invoked with the following URL:
+When this is invoked with the following URL:
 ```
 ludvig.php?file=input.l&firstname=world
 ```